pybuilder/pybuilder.github.io/documentation/manual.md

 Tasks are plain Python functions.
 A decorator is used to label a function as a task.
 Thus, you can structure your code the way you like if you provide a single point of entry to a build step.

-Actions are smaller pieces of build logic then tasks.
-Actions are bound to the execution of task.
-Each action names that it needs to be executed *before* or *after* a named task.
+Actions are smaller pieces of build logic than tasks.
+They are bound to the execution of task.
+Each action states that it needs to be executed *before* or *after* a named task.
 PyBuilder will execute the action if and only if the named task is executed, either directly or as a dependency.

-Actions as well as tasks are plain Python functions that are decorated to become an action.
+Actions as well as tasks are decorated plain Python functions.

-Both task and action functions can accept parameters. *PyBuilder* supports a set of parameters and knows which one to pass to a function based on the parameter's name.
+Both task and action functions can accept parameters through dependency injection. *PyBuilder* supports a set of parameters and knows which one to pass to a function based on the parameter's name.